What is McClelland’s Theory of Needs?

 David Clarence McClelland (1917-1998), an American Psychologist proposed a motivation theory called the need theory.
-This theory is also commonly known as the three needs theory, acquired needs theory, motivational need theory, learned needs theory, and achievement motivation model.
+This theory is also commonly known as the three needs theory, acquired needs theory, motivational needs theory, learned needs theory, and achievement motivation model.

 But, McClelland explains people acquire needs based on their life journey or experiences.
 He says every one of us has these three needs (affiliation, power, and achievement).
 And, among these three needs, one is dominant in everyone.

 And, the dominant one (need) shapes our behavior.
 People who have dominance of power need are usually good influencers.
 Affiliation ones are good at building relationships.
 And, people with dominant achievement needs are great performers and high achievers.

 A short explanation of these three needs is mentioned below:

 Need For Affiliation